Reversible dynamics with closed time-like curves and freedom of choice: Deterministic processes

 We now have a framework which describes general deterministic dynamics in the presence of CTCs.
-This framework is characterized by the process function $w$ which maps the output states of each local region to the past boundary of each local region.
+This framework is characterized by the process function $w$ which maps the output states on the future boundary of each local region to the input states on the past boundary of each local region.
 Condition \eqref{condition2} allows freedom of choice for the operations performed by the observer in each region.
 Condition \eqref{indep} guarantees that there is no paradox resulting from the operations performed in the presence of CTCs.
 In order to further understand communication between observers in the presence of CTCs, we must develop a characterisation of the process function $w$ which describes how these observers can communicate.